core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * A client that is configured to access a reverse-proxy resource (i.e. one that triggers a CoAP group communication request) SHOULD be configured also to handle potentially multiple responses with the same Token value caused by a single request.

-   That is,the client needs to preserve the Token value used for the request also after the reception of the first response forwarded back by the proxy (see {{sec-request-response}}) and keep the request open to potential further responses with this Token.
+   That is, the client needs to preserve the Token value used for the request also after the reception of the first response forwarded back by the proxy (see {{sec-request-response}}) and keep the request open to potential further responses with this Token.
 This requirement can be met by a combination of client implementation and proper proxied group communication configuration on the client.

 * A client might re-use a Token value in a valid new request to the reverse-proxy, while the reverse-proxy still has an ongoing group communication request for this client with the same Token value (i.e. its time period for response collection has not ended yet).